brittanymoore/angular-demo-todo/README.md

 # Demo: Todo

-This is a demo developed from my [seed repo](https://github.com/brittanymoore/angular-vertex).
+This is a demo developed from my [seed repo](https://github.com/brittanymoore/angular-seed).
 It extends the seed with todo functionality, with some example mocking and unit tests.

 This repo includes the following:
 * angular
 * webpack
 * typescript
-* less
+* sass
 * AOT w/ lazy-loading (@ngtools/webpack)
 * unit testing with karma
 * end-to-end testing with protractor